grandstageapp/ai_trend_analyzer/scripts/README.md

 ## Usage

-All scripts should be run from the project root directory:
+All scripts should be run from the project root directory and will automatically handle the correct import paths:

 ```bash
 # Run Phase 2 architecture tests